-Employment Change, 2015-21
+Employment Change, 2015-22

 - 2.2.
-Based on the most recent data published by the Office for National Statistics (ONS) from the Business Register & Employment Survey (BRES), in 2021 around 23,000 people including the self-employed worked in the IACC area. - 2.3.
-Between 2015 and 2021, there was no employment growth in the IACC area.
-This was in contrast to both comparator areas that saw employment growth in this time, with Wales having a growth rate of 1.0% (13,000 additional jobs) and Great Britain seeing an increase of 5.2% (1.5million additional jobs see Figure 2.1).
+Based on the most recent data published by the Office for National Statistics (ONS) from the Business Register & Employment Survey (BRES), in 2022 there were around 24,000 jobs including self-employment -in the IACC area. - 2.3.
+Between 2015 and 2022, there was employment growth of 4.3% in the IACC area.
+This was higher than the regional rate with Wales having a growth rate of 1.7% (23,000 additional jobs) but below the national rate with Great Britain seeing an increase of 7% (2.1 million additional jobs see Figure 2.1).
 The Proposed Development will create jobs in IACC and support the area's growth by providing new labour market opportunities and help to bring employment change more in line with regional and national comparators.